The Con Powell Memorial Scholarship

-Our sister organisation Ovingdean Hall Foundation offers up to five scholarships per year for teachers wishing to train to be Teachers of the Deaf.
-The scheme, which is administered by British Association of Teachers of the Deaf (BATOD), is named for BATOD’s first president Con Powell (pictured, right).
+Our partner organisation Ovingdean Hall Foundation offers up to five scholarships per year for teachers wishing to train to become Qualified Teachers of the Deaf.
+The scheme, which is administered by British Association of Teachers of the Deaf (BATOD), is named for BATOD’s first president and Ewing Foundation’s first Chief Executive, Con Powell (pictured, right).
 It is designed for those whose Local Authority or school is not obliged to support them financially.

 Applicants will have to show evidence of Qualified Teacher Status, details of their chosen course provider, information about their current employment, a personal statement highlighting why they wish to undertake this training, proof that their local authority or school is not obliged to fund their training and evidence that they have tried to obtain funding elsewhere.